abhatt-rh/asciidoc_vscode_snippets/README.md

-# asciidoc_vscode_snippets
-AsciiDoc snippets for Visual Studio Code
+# AsciiDoc snippets for Visual Studio Code

 VS Code snippets are templates that make it easier to enter repeating code patterns, such as loops or conditional-statements.